 \subsection{Simulation basis}

-CeFloPS is based on a special version of the XCAT phantom with high resolution 3D models of all organs, blood vessels, bones and muscles (Fig.~\ref{XCAT}a) in the form of STEP files \cite{Segars2010_XCAT, ISO10303}.
-Using Inventor (Version 2023, Autodesk Inc., San Rafael, USA), these STEP files were converted into StL files (StereoLithography file format), providing triangulated surface meshes of all organs and structures.
+CeFloPS is based on anatomical data provided by the XCAT phantom with high-resolution 3D models of all organs, blood vessels, bones, and muscles (Fig.~\ref{XCAT}a) in the form of STEP files \cite{ISO10303}.
+Using Inventor (Version 2023, Autodesk Inc., San Rafael, USA), these STEP files were converted into StL files (StereoLithography file format), yielding triangulated surface meshes of organs and structures.
 The StL files were further processed in Python (Version 3.11.5, Python Software Foundation) with the help of the trimesh library \cite{trimesh}, allowing for operations on the meshes and giving access to the coordinates of the vertices.
-For further processing, meshes of all muscles and internal organs were converted into voxelized volumes with voxel size 0.5~mm~$\times$~0.5~mm~$\times$~0.5~mm, while the complex anatomy of blood vessel meshes was simplified by reducing it to node networks.
+For further processing, meshes of muscles and internal organs were voxelized at a resolution of 0.5~mm~$\times$~0.5~mm~$\times$~0.5~mm, whereas the complex anatomy of blood vessel meshes was simplified by reducing it to node networks.
 The nodes describe the possible paths a cell can take and are placed along the central axis of a blood vessel, storing information about (i) its spatial coordinates, (ii) which nodes are adjacent in the direction of blood flow and (iii) the radius of the blood vessel.

 To generate the nodes, the blood vessels were divided into segments starting from one end point of a vessel.
 For each segment, the barycenter was formed of all vertices located in this segment, resulting in points lying inside a blood vessel.
 Starting from the first point inside a blood vessel, planes, orthogonal to the blood vessel, were then placed at an interval of 1~mm along the vectors between these points.
-Using the intersection of those planes with the blood vessel surface, the vessel radius and the new center point were calculated, resulting in the final 1~mm spaced nodes positions (see Fig.~\ref{aorta_nodes}).
+Using the intersection of those planes with the blood vessel surface, the vessel radius and the new center point were calculated, resulting in the final node positions spaced at 1~mm (see Fig.~\ref{aorta_nodes}).